 Casual dining is the name of the game at Firebug, the younger sibling of the much-loved Milk and Marmalade bar-restaurants that have been staples of the local nightlife scene ever since Barcelona Life ordered our first ever mojito in the city.
 What does "casual dining" mean exactly though?
 It's all about dropping by - no reservation (or jacket) required - and snagging a sofa-style bench in their cosy two floor space near Arc de Triomf and then ordering a selection of small plates to share.
-Dishes like crispy duck pancakes, popcorn chicken and baba ghanoush are perfect for splitting between friends, especially with a bottle of wine, and there's no starched napkins and silverware, nor standing on ceremony from the staff.
-If you're hungry before dinnertime Firebug also serves a creative brunch menu, featuring the likes of Badass Burritos and Pop Eye's Punch, daily from 9am to 4:30pm.
+Dishes like crispy peking duck pancakes, popcorn chicken, vegetarian mezze on wood and 'girl on fire' baba ghanoush are perfect for splitting between friends, especially with a bottle of wine, and there's no starched napkins and silverware, nor standing on ceremony from the staff.
+If you're hungry before dinnertime Firebug also serves a very creative brunch menu, featuring the likes of 'badass burritos', pastrami bagels, turkish eggs and devilled crabs, daily from 9am to 4:30pm.
 In terms of the decor, the management have pulled out the stops, refurbishing the space with huge street view windows, tasteful furniture and upholstery and a scattering of old jars, implements and books to give it a homely vibe.
 The signature piece though is the ground floor bar, which has been tiled with cut away suitcases from the 40s, 50s and 60s.
 A romantic place to pull up a stool and order one of their house cocktails or a gin and tonic.

 Fantastic bar/bistro. love the décor.
 Food AMAZING. very inexpensive. staff very friendly and service excellent. this is a new bar/bistro with amazing views, beautifully decorated.
 I just love this place , highly recommend it.